howdoyoufeelorg/run-all-locally/README.md

 Api should be accessible at http://localhost:8080, while api docs are at http://localhost:8080/api/docs

-Feel free to modify the .env variables as suits you best, but use .env.local. to do this.
+Feel free to modify the .env variables as suits you best, but use .env.local to do this.